Ehsan Ghaem Maghami: Guinness World Record

 An Iranian grandmaster, he ousted the Israeli title holder on 9 February 2011 to regain the Guinness record for simultaneous chess games after facing more than 600 players in over 25 hours.

 Ehsan Ghaem-Maghami, then 28 years old, won 97.35 percent of his games which began on 2011/02/08 in Tehran's Shahid Beheshti University, a feat reportedly making him the new Guinness title holder of the game.

 Of the total 604 games, Ghaem-Maghami won 580, lost 8 and drew 16 in a feat that took more than 25 hours and treading around 55 km as he moved from opponent to opponent.
-"I am so happy to break the record" a victorious yet exhausted Ehsan remarked, adding "... ,but now I have to break my sleep record".
+"I am so happy to break the record" a victorious yet exhausted Ehsan remarked, adding "..., but now I have to break my sleep record".
 Reportedly, a physician, a masseur and a dietician were monitoring him throughout the match.
 He said he would have put in the same zeal even if the previous title holder was a non-Israeli.

 "Iran is great and deserves the best.
 Let's not talk politics... even if this record was held by another person, I would have gone all out to break it," he said after the matches when asked about ousting Israeli Alik Gershon.

 Chess career

 In October 2011, Ehsan Ghaem-Maghami was expelled from the Corsica Masters in Bastia, France for refusing to play in his scheduled match against Israeli player Ehud Shachar.
 Ghaem-Maghami told organizers he would not play the Israeli for political reasons.
-The Islamic Republic of Iran, which refuses to recognize the existence of the Jewish state, has long refused to engage in sports competition against Israel.
+The Islamic Republic of Iran has long refused to engage in sports competition against Israel.

 In 2013 he played against British Grandmaster Nigel Short in his native homeland.